pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 >
 > **Note:** Baud rate：115200 bits/s

-After connecting the device as shown in the figure, open the YAT software, create a new terminal, set the serial port information, and open the serial port.
+After connecting the device as shown in the figure, open PuTTY, create a new terminal, set the serial port information, and open the serial port.

 <img src="img/uart_console.png" alt="uart_console.png" width="624.00" />